Veloso to VSU Isabel grads: You’re not defined by where you come from

 Congratulations on this extraordinary achievement, may God bless you, expand your territory, and protect you from all evil.

-[This article is in line with Sustainable Development Goals: 1 (No Poverty), 2 (Zero Hunger), 4 (Quality Education), and 8 (Decent Work and Economic Growth).]
+[This article aligns with Sustainable Development Goals: 1 (No Poverty), 2 (Zero Hunger), 4 (Quality Education), and 8 (Decent Work and Economic Growth).]